History

 Architecture

-The church was built as a simple aisleless structure with a polygonal presbytery of the same width as the nave and a southern annex.
-In the western facade there is a Gothic pointed, moulded entrance portal, a quatrefoil rosette and the coat of arms of the founder Henzman Izenrinkel, above which a narrow window opening illuminating the attic was pierced.
-The chancel was reinforced with buttresses from the outside, thanks to which it was possible to establish a rib vault inside.
+The church was built as a small, aisleless building, with a polygonal chancel of the same width as the nave and a rectangular annex on the south side.
+In the latter, a sacristy was placed on the ground floor, while stairs embedded in a turret between the walls of the nave and sacristy led to the first floor.
+In the western façade of the church there a pointed, moulded entrance portal was set, an oculus filled with quatrefoil tracery and the coat of arms of the founder Henzman Izenrinkel, above which a narrow opening illuminating the attic was pierced.
+The other windows were pointed and splayed on both sides.
+The chancel was reinforced with buttresses from the outside, thanks to which a cross-rib vault could be installed inside.

 bibliography: